DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

 \subsection{Evaluation on MHERCL-ITA}

-To assess the generalizability of DELICATE to other domains, we evaluate architectures trained on ENEIDE on MHERCL-ITA, a publicly available EL dataset extracted from Italian music periodicals published in the 19th century.
-This dataset presents three key challenges for historical EL systems: (i) pervasive OCR errors that can mislead models trained on web-crawled text, (ii) a high concentration of long-tail entities with limited representation in Wikipedia/Wikidata, and (iii) a substantially higher proportion of NIL entities compared to ENEIDE (28.67\% vs 7\%).
-For these experiments, we apply DELICATE models without additional fine-tuning, using the hyper-parameters optimized for DZ (block size = 50, $\Delta_{NIL} = 0.4$).
+The generalizability of DELICATE models is tested on MHERCL-ITA, a public available EL evaluation dataset extracted from Italian music periodicals published in the 20th century.
+It is to be noted that MHERCL-ITA presents several challenges which are relevant for historical EL: (i) texts often present OCR errors, which may cause problems for models trained on web-crawled texts, (ii) MHERCL exhibits a higher concentration of long-tail entities (entities with low popularity in Wikipedia/Wikidata) if compared with general-purpose datasets, (iii) this dataset also presents a higher percentage of NIL entities if compared with the ENEIDE test set (28.67\% vs 6.39\%).
+In the experiments we applied pre-trained DELICATE$_{GBT}$ models following the setup used for DZ, i.e. using $50$ as block size and $0.4$ as $\Delta_{NIL}$.
+For DELICATE$_{GBT+LLM}$, the top-10 entities ranked by the GBTs classifier trained on the full ENEIDE corpus are passed to the LLM for candidate selection and NIL prediction with the prompt detailed in Appendix~\ref{appendix:c}.

-Table~\ref{tab:merchl_results} reports micro-averaged accuracy for all models on the ED task, including results for large-scale LLMs in zero-shot settings as reported in~\citet{graciotti-etal-2025-ke-mhisto}.
-DELICATE variants substantially outperform all baselines, with DELICATE$_{ALL}$ achieving the best performance at 58.78\% accuracy, followed closely by DELICATE$_{AMD}$ at 58.27\%.
-These results demonstrate strong cross-domain generalization despite being trained solely on ENEIDE's literary and political texts.

-Among the baselines, standard approaches struggle considerably with this challenging dataset.
-BLINK$_{ITA}$ achieves only 41.69\% accuracy, while mGENRE reaches 45.84\%, highlighting the difficulty of disambiguating 19th-century musical references with methods that cannot handle NIL entities.
-The rule-based C-BLINK$_{ITA}$ performs worst at 31.70\%, indicating that handcrafted temporal and type constraints fail to scale when confronted with noisy OCR-ed texts and long-tail entity distributions.